 The amount of variation in cars and their price tags can be dizzying, so how do you select the right one?
-Here is six questions to ask yourself to help begin to narrow the choice down.
+Here are six questions to ask yourself to help begin to narrow the choice down.
+Destined to Drive – 6 Steps Toward Choosing the Right Car for You!

 - What Do I Like, What Can I See Myself In?

-Above all else you first need to figure out what you like, and what you can see yourself in.
-There is no point looking at Jeeps for example if the only thing you want to drive is at a Cars and Co BMW dealer!
+Above all else, you first need to figure out what you like, and what you can see yourself in.
+There is no point looking at Jeeps for example if the only thing you want to drive is at a Cars and trucks!
 What make and model is your ideal, what is similar and what years would you prefer to buy from.
 You have to be somewhat satisfied with the car you chose because very few cars don’t lose value as they age so it is a serious investment that you will likely not see profitable returns from.

 - Considering My Preference, What Can I Afford